Gregorio Weber International Prize in Biological Fluorescence

 Department of Chemistry, Stanford University, Stanford, CA

-Thesis Title: A Study of DNA Conformation Dynamics using Single-molecule Fluorescence Resonance Energy Transfer
+Thesis title: A Study of DNA Conformation Dynamics using Single-molecule Fluorescence Resonance Energy Transfer

 Honorable mention: